JonyEpsilon/gorilla-repl/doc/renderer.md

   This is quite likely already the case, as the code you are writing a renderer for is probably not Gorilla specific;
 - these plain, unwrapped Clojure values will be rendered plainly by the default renderer, usually giving a `read`able output;
-- you should provide view functions, following the naming pattern `*-form` to specially render the value.
+- you should provide view functions, following the naming pattern `*-view` to specially render the value.
 These view function should probably live in a separate namespace from the function for actually working with the raw values.
   Depending on how you want to manage the dependencies for your project, these functions might even live in their own project;